unmtransinfo/ProteinGraphML/README.md

 __3. `RunML.py`:__  This is the machine learning code that uses XGboost model to classify the data using 5-fold cross-validation.
 It also generates a list of important features used by the classification model.
-Results will be recorded in `ProteinGraphML/results`.
-The input disease can be defined via Mammalian phenotype
-ID, or a manually created file of labeled training cases (in pickled dictionary format).

 Command line parameters: